-7 Reasons You are Gaining Weight in a Calorie Deficit
+Reasons You are Gaining Weight Even in a Calorie Deficit

 Cortisol

-Cortisol, as you may know is commonly known as the stress hormone because it regulates your body’s stress response!
-Aside from being our body’s stress meter, cortisol also has the job of regulating metabolism, inflammation and immune function.
-Some functions of these jobs include, but aren’t limited to aiding in blood pressure maintenance and blood sugar regulation.
+Cortisol is commonly known as the stress hormone because it controls your body’s stress response.
+It also has the job of regulating metabolism, inflammation and immune function, including blood pressure maintenance and blood sugar regulation.

 Insulin

-Insulin’s plays a huge roll in metabolism as a whole in many different ways such as:
+Insulin’s plays a huge roll in metabolism in many different ways, such as:

 • Glucose metabolism